European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

 a closed-loop mode should generally still accept changes of the target value as a combination of setting the target value and the executing a command to update the target value on the hardware.
-For devices which would implicitly act on a changed property this behaviour should be maintained by delay of the property setting to the command execution:
+For devices which would implicitly act on a changed property this behavior should be maintained by delay of the property setting to the command execution:

 .. code-block:: Python